TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/cpsw_lwip_mqtt.md

 <tr>
     <td>Disable Mac Port1, Disable Mac Port2
     <td>TI Networking / Enet (CPSW)
-    <td>Select which port to use.
+    <td>Select which port to Disable
     <td>Default is Port1 enabled.
-If both Port1 and Port 2 are ticked any port can be used and it als enables traffic switching between the two ports.
+If both Port1 and Port 2 are enabled, any port can be used and  if operating in switch mode, it enables traffic switching between the two ports.
 </tr>
 \endcond